Official websites use .gov

-Point of Care and Wearable Biophotonics for Characterizing Tissue Composition and Metabolism
+Point of Care and Wearable Biophotonics for Characterizing Metabolism and Tissue Composition

-PhD, Head, Section on Biomedical Optics, Director of the National Institute of Biomedical Imaging and Bioengineering - Timothy Quang, PhD, Staff Scientist
+• Bruce Tromberg, PhD, Head, Section on Biomedical Optics and Director of the National Institute of Biomedical Imaging and Bioengineering

 By advancing models, methods, and devices that utilize the interaction of light with biological tissue, we strive to develop non-invasive techniques that can help guide therapy and aid in clinical decision-making.
 The techniques are used to perform real-time quantitative measurements of clinically relevant information, including tissue blood flow, oxygen extraction, and body/tissue composition.
 Our research seeks to move such technologies from ‘bench to bedside,’ where they can be applied to clinical problems, including vascular and metabolic diseases.